 This week, I have finally got around to replacing the magenta, window-sill length curtains in the TV room with these floor-length turquoise curtains.

 The overall effect is vastly, magnificently different.
 Changing Rooms different.
+(Remember Changing Rooms?
+Ah, Laurence.
+It would be nice to see you back on our screens again.)
 In a good way.
 They transform the room.
 I swap around some cushions in a contrasty, arty fashion that look extremely chic, and blow the dust off a vase that I find in a cupboard, which turns out to look perfect in this new glamorous setting.

 Mr Young is away, so Ruby and I bask alone in the glory I have created.

 We can’t wait for him to come home and congratulate us.

 Reader, you are probably ahead of me.
 I think you know him by now.
 As soon as he puts down his briefcase, I hustle him along the hallway to the doorway of the TV room, Ta Daaing with a sweeping gesture.

 Ruby is running in tiny Laurence Llewellyn Bowen circles.

 He raises his eyebrows, and I know he's thinking very, very hard.
 “Oooh,” he says eventually, hoping I’ll give him a clue.

 “Can’t you tell?”
 I ask, a bit sadly.

 “Have you…put a new cushion in here?” he ventures.
 Ruby stops running in circles and looks at him with disgust.